gknowles/dimcli/docs/README.md

 interact with the console.
 Simple steps to avoid cli.parse() doing console IO:

 1. Don't use things (such as opt.prompt()) that explicitly ask for IO.
-2. Add your own "help" argument to override the default, you can still turn around and call cli.writeHelp(ostream&) if desired.
+2. Add your own "help" argument to override the default, you can still turn around and call cli.printHelp(ostream&) if desired.
 3. Use the two argument version of cli.parse() and get the error message from cli.errMsg() and cli.errDetail() if it fails.